JetAstra/SDAR/README.md

   <img src="https://img.shields.io/badge/Technical%20Report-Coming%20Soon-orange" />
 </p>

-**SDAR**(**S**ynergy of **D**iffusion and **A**uto**R**egression)-model is a new large language model that integrates autoregressive (AR) and discrete diffusion modeling strategies.
-It combines the efficient training paradigm of AR models with the highly parallel inference capability of diffusion models, while delivering performance fully on par with SOTA opensource AR models.
+**SDAR** (**S**ynergy of **D**iffusion and **A**uto**R**egression) model is a new large language model that integrates autoregressive (AR) and discrete diffusion modeling strategies.
+It combines the efficient training paradigm of AR models with the highly parallel inference capability of diffusion models, while delivering performance fully on par with SOTA open-source AR models.
 At the same time, SDAR sets a new benchmark as the most powerful diffusion language model to date.
+We highlight three major conclusions from our study:

+> [!IMPORTANT]
+>
+> - **Balanced Efficiency:** SDAR unifies the high training efficiency of **AR pretraining** with the fast **parallel inference of diffusion**, delivering both efficient training and inference.
+> - **Fair Comparisons:** Under rigorously controlled experiments, SDAR demonstrates performance on general tasks that is **fully comparable to AR models**, ensuring both credibility and reproducibility.
+> - **Superior Learning Efficiency:** On non-token-level causal data, SDAR demonstrates more efficient fitting ability, achieving **significant gains on GPQA, ChemBench, and Physics tasks**—surpassing AR models of the same scale and approaching or even exceeding leading closed-source models.

 ## 🗞️ News
 - [2025-08-15] We’ve released the inference code for SDAR models, including a built-in script and a third-party inference engine [JetEngine](https://github.com/Labman42/JetEngine) 🚀.